Dirgheshwari temple

-Dirgheswari Mandir ([dirɡʱeswori dewaloj]) is a temple situated in the northern banks of the river Brahmaputra in Guwahati, Assam,India.
+Dirgheswari Mandir ([dirɡʱeswori dewaloj]) is a temple situated in the northern banks of the river Brahmaputra in North Guwahati, Assam, India.
 Many ancient images made on rocks existed along with the temple.
-Brick temple was Built by Ahom king Swargadeo Siva Singha, Dirgheswari temple is considered as a Shakti Peetha for Shakti Worship.
+Brick temple was Built by Ahom king Swargadeo Siva Singha, Dirgheswari temple is considered as a Shakta pitha for Shakti worship.
 The main attraction of Dirgheswari temple is the annual Durga Puja celebrations, in which devotees from far of places use to attend.

 Legends

 Since ancient times, Dirgheswari was a prominent place of Worship for the followers of Shakti cult of Assam.
 It is said that when Sati, the first wife of Lord Shiva died, Lord Shiva, in his grief was carrying her dead body around the world.
 In order to pacify Shiva, Lord Vishnu and other Gods decided to get rid of the body of Sati, which had become a source of sorrow for Mahadeva.
 Lord Vishnu instructed his disc, Sudarshan Chakra, to cut the body of Sati into several parts.
-The Sudarshan Chakra acted as instructed, and the pieces of Sati’s body were scattered in different parts of the world.
+The Sudarshan Chakra acted as instructed, and the pieces of Sati's body were scattered in different parts of the world.
 While her genitals fell in Nilachal Hill, on which the famous Temple of Kamakhya is situated, another body part of Sati fell in Sitachal hill.
 From that time onwards the place is considered sacred by the people.

 It is also said that the great sage Markandeya, one of the immortals according to Hindu tradition, visited this place and started huge penance of Goddess Durga.
 At last the Goddess appeared before him and grants him blessings.
 Thus Dirgheswari became an important place of worship of Goddess Durga.